basnetlachu/memopt/PHASE2_IMPLEMENTATION.md

 ## Overview

-Phase 2 transforms MemOpt from a crash-resistant system into an observable, self-healing hyperscale platform.
+Phase 2 transforms Memopt from a crash-resistant system into an observable, self-healing hyperscale platform.
 It provides the monitoring, alerting, and degradation capabilities required to operate 10,000 GPU clusters.

 ### Key Capabilities Added: